betul-bektas/betul-bektas/README.md

 <h1 align="center">Hi 👋, I'm Betül Bektaş</h1>
-<h3 align="center">I graduated from Konya Necmettin Erbakan University Computer Engineering department.
+<h3 align="center">I graduated from Necmettin Erbakan University Computer Engineering department.
 I have had internship experience in two different companies in the field of web software development.
 Due to the distribution of web and desktop applications, I continue to distribute using .net core applications.</h3>

 - 🌱 I’m currently learning **.NET**